About

 “With this EP, Penji has revealed a knack of merging the ecstatic with the downbeat.” – Journal of Music

-Aengus released an album with experimental jazz / folk / rock trio DINOSAUR in 2017 and managed a national tour in 2014, which culminated in a performance at the National Concert Hall of Ireland.
+Aengus released an album with experimental jazz/folk/rock trio DINOSAUR in 2017.
+The band played a national tour in 2014 culminating in a performance at the National Concert Hall of Ireland.
 In 2016, Aengus released an album with experimental post-rock group Zinc.

-A passionate educator, Aengus has over seventeen years experience as a guitar teacher.
+A passionate educator, Aengus has over twenty years experience as a guitar teacher.

-In this area, Aengus has collaborated with fellow Zinc bandmate Andrew Madec on two projects supported by That’s Life, the award-winning disability arts programme:
+An experienced music facilitator, Aengus has two ongoing projects supported by That’s Life, the award-winning disability arts programme:

 In Flow’s debut album ‘New Arrival’ and a documentary about the project were released in May 2022.

-Electric Dreams is a diverse band which walks the line between synth pop and indie in their sound, and come with a message of inclusion and community.
-A debut album ‘Behind the Mask’ was released to acclaim in early 2020.
+Electric Dreams is a diverse band which walks the line between synth pop and indie in their sound, and comes with a message of inclusion and community.
+A debut album ‘Behind the Mask’ was released to acclaim in 2020.

 “one of the catchiest and thrillingly original Irish pop albums of recent memory.” – Hot Press